 Proxy Address Control (PAC) files – These are proxy-automatic scripting files that determine how each URL should be handled on a browser based on the written functions within it.
 It has the feature to forward the same URL always directly or to the same proxy.

 Web Cache Control Protocol (WCCP) – This protocol (especially WCCP Version 2) provides a robust and very powerful way to create load-balancing between several WSAs and also incorporate high availability.

 Separate load-balancing appliance(s) – Cisco recommends that you use load-balancers as dedicated machines.

 Here are some Firewall considerations that you can implement in order to ensure the best network behavior:

-- If there is a spike of traffic towards that single destination, the destination server might blacklist it and cut off the entire enterprise from access to this resource.
+If there is a spike of traffic towards that single destination, the destination server might block it and cut off the entire enterprise from access to this resource.
 This might be a valuable resource as the company Cloud storage, the Office Cloud connections, or the per-computer antivirus software updates.

 Remember that the logical AND principle applies in all components of the identity.
 For example, if you configure both the user-agent and IP address, it means the user-agent from this IP address.
 It does not mean the user-agent or this IP address.

 Use one identity for authentication of the same surrogate type (or no surrogate) and/or user-agent.

 It is important to ensure each identity that requires authentication includes the user-agent strings for known browsers/user-agents that support proxy authentication, such as Internet Explorer, Mozilla Firefox, and Google Chrome.
 There are some applications that require Internet access but do not support proxy/WWW authentication.